bstevens00/Data-Science-Portfolio/Project 2 - Predict Cost of Modern Deck/README.md

 # Project 2

-## The Goal
+## The Goals

+There are three goals, and three respective files for those goals.

+1. Gain insight about the format as a whole through data visualization and summary statistics.
+	+ filename: 1_Exploratory_Data_Analysis.R
-Create a price prediction model for the cost of a Magic: the Gathering deck in the Modern format.
-Gain insight about the format as a whole through data visualization and summary statistics.
-Investigate whether some of the player beliefs about the game are true, such as specific deck Archetypes - mainly "Aggro" versus "Control" - are more affordable than others.
+2. Investigate whether some of the player beliefs about the game are true, such as specific deck Archetypes - mainly "Aggro" versus "Control" - are more affordable than others.
+This file focuses on box plots, Analysis of Variance, and related contrasts.
+	+ filename: 2_Differences_in_Archetype_Prices.R
+3. Create a price prediction model for the cost of a Magic: the Gathering deck in the Modern format.
+This involves deploying multiple difference machine learning algorithms as well as creating a hybrid/ensemble model, and letting them compete for the best model.
+	+ filename: 3_Deck_Price_Prediction_Model.R

 ## Spoiler - "Please Tell Me the End of the Story"